vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 ### Objective
 Boost customer retention for [Great Minds](https://greatminds.org/eurekamathsquared#eureka-math-builds-knowledge), an ed-tech company, by fixing issues that lead to churn.
 By conducting sentiment analysis of product reviews for two of their math curriculum products: "Eureka Math" and "Eureka Math<sup>2</sup>", we can quantify the success of Eureka products and identify areas for improvement.

-### Findings
 **Great Minds** defines 3 Key Qualities of Eureka products: **Accessible, Coherent, Engaging**.
 Product reviews were assessed based on these qualities in order to identify gaps between current performance and ideal performance.

-#### Sentiment Analysis of Reviews
+### Sentiment Analysis of Reviews
-Reviews generally indicate positive reception from educators and parents.
-This study closely examines the negative reviews and identifies their main problems with the product.
-Each review has a Positive, Neutral, Negative, and Compound score.
+Each review has a `Positive`, `Neutral`, `Negative`, and `Compound` score.

-The Compound score is an overall measure of sentiment of a review which provides a high-level view of how users feel about a product.
+- The `Compound` score is an overall measure of sentiment of a review which provides a high-level view of how users feel about a product.

-The Positive, Neutral, and Negative values represent the ratios of positive, neutral, and negative sentiment within a review.
+- The `Positive`, `Neutral`, and `Negative` values represent the ratios of positive, neutral, and negative sentiment within a review.
 This provides more nuance since most reviews are a mixture of sentiments.

+- Reviews from educators and parents generally indicate that positive sentiment outweighs negative sentiment.
+The high levels of neutral This study closely examines the negative reviews and identifies their main problems with the product.

 | | All Reviews | Reviews explicitly mentioning "Eureka" |
 | ----- | ----- | ----- |